 9. Poop bags for well.
 You know.

 Rolls and rolls and rolls of them.
 No joke.
 I used plastic store bags for the first week (which was annoying) until I bought specific poop bags and placed a roll in all my coats!
-For added whimsy (and cause I’m a sucker for pretty designs) I got these awesome poop bags from Earth Rated. #NoMatchForPoop.
+For added whimsy (and cause I’m a sucker for poop puns) I got these awesome Poop Pun Poop Bags from BARK. #NoMatchForPoop.

 10. A real good grooming brush and some grooming spray to keep ’em pretty.

 The Furminator is a wonderful device for dogs with any fur length.
 I also added the grooming spray to my purchase, since dogs shouldn’t be bathed too often.
 This way, you get the freshly groomed smell minus the visits to the pet salon.

 11. A badass bandana for street cred.

 Ok, I admit this isn’t a must-have but OMG it’s so cute, it should be!
 I mean it’s stylish and functional, so why not?

 Have any other tips for me as a first-time pupper?
 Let me know in the comments below!